kazem-eng/Github-Flutter/README.md

 Following principles are followed:

+- CLEAN architecture
-- MVVM pattern for screens
+- MVVM pattern for presentation layer
 - Injection pattern for dependencies and instantiation
 - SOLID principles
 - Latest Flutter coding style, conventions and lints
-- Some Unit Tests and Widget Tests
+- Covered by Unit Tests and Widget Tests